Outline of the Italian Army at the end of the Cold War

 The following is a hierarchical outline for the Italian Army at the end of the Cold War.
 It is intended to convey the connections and relationships between units and formations.

-The article is based on the 1984 publication of the Italian Army's order of battle by the Institute for Disarmament, Development and Peace (Istituto di ricerche per il disarmo, lo sviluppo e la pace (IRDISP) in Rome (a think tank of the Radical Party).
+This article is based on the 1984 publication of the Italian Army's order of battle by the Institute for Disarmament, Development and Peace (Istituto di ricerche per il disarmo, lo sviluppo e la pace (IRDISP) in Rome (a think tank of the Radical Party).
 The published order of battle, down to company level, can be found at the Radical's Radio's website (Link).
 The structure was then adapted with information from the Italian Army's website and its units' histories listed there.
 Additionally the following website was used, which lists every Order of Battle for Italy's armies from 1553 to 1997, Link.
 Specifically the Order of Battle after the 1986 reform was used, which was then corrected and expanded with the Italian Army's website information.